-6. Install the oil level check bolt and oil filler bolt, and then tighten them to the specified torques.
+- Check the oil level check bolt gasket and the oil filler bolt gasket for damage, and replace them if necessary. - 7.
+Install the oil level check bolt, the oil filler bolt and their gasket, and then tighten the bolts to the specified torques.